wewe5215/NTHU_Parallel_Programming_2023/hw3/README.md

 - Applied the following CUDA optimization strategies:
     1. **Block Factor Calculation**: Determined based on shared memory size to ensure that all data for a block can fit within shared memory, avoiding spills to slower global memory.
     2. **Thread Workload Distribution**: When block factor = 64, each 64×64 block contains 4096 elements.
 Since each CUDA block supports max 1024 threads, each thread processes 4 elements
-    3. **Memory Padding**: For matrices where dimensions are not multiples of the block factor, applied padding to prevent shared memory bank conflicts
+    3. **Memory Padding**: Applied padding to prevent shared memory bank conflicts
 ## hw3-3: CUDA Optimization — Multi-GPU Version
 - Extend the CUDA version to run on multiple GPUs using OpenMP and thread management
 - Built upon the HW3-2 implementation with multi-threading and OpenMP